PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     Integer describing the OPCODE of the packet.
 Can be matched against :ref:`DNSOpcode`.

+  .. attribute:: DNSQuestion.pool

+    .. versionadded:: 1.8.0

+    The pool of servers to which this query will be routed.

   .. attribute:: DNSQuestion.qclass

     QClass (as an unsigned integer) of this question.